Click Centric SEO

 Tyler Tafelsky PPC EcommerceAbout the Author:

 Tyler Tafelsky is the lead SEO analyst at Click Centric SEO.
 Tyler is well-versed in multiple facets of digital marketing and branding, including organic SEO, PPC advertising, social media and content marketing.
-Keep in touch with Tyler by following him on Twitter.
+Tyler spearheads most of the ecommerce SEO audits at Click Centric SEO.
+You can k0eep in touch with him by following Tyler on Twitter.

 7 Powerful Link Building Tips for Ecommerce SEO